project1-5/celix/report.md

 along with the standard boilerplate for including the code in the project.

 # P+ Efforts
+## Giving back to the project
+As also mentioned above we wrote a comment in the bugtracker describing our findings regarding GTest and GMock.
+The link can be found under the Selected issue(s) section of the report.
 ## Our changes and overall software architecture
 One of the reasons behind changing over to Gtest and Gmock was to use tools which are in greater use.
 This sort of change is well-funded with regards to an open source project: You want to lower the requirements of entering a project